amirfounder/amirfounder-components-library/readme.md

 12. Test scss compatability with react-router
 13. Test prop desturing compatability with react-router
 14. Testing native html tags with usehistory prop
+15. Using <a> tag for the link component